How to use Zendesk Explore recipes to measure Answer Bot resolutions

 Pro tips for measuring Answer Bot resolutions

-Whether you stick with the native tools or bring in a platform like eesel AI, here are a few things to keep in mind:
+Whether you focus on native tools or bring in a complementary platform like eesel AI, here are a few things to keep in mind:

 -